 “The quantitative measures used to assess research output i.e. publication and citation data analysis” (MyRI).

-The success of researchers can be measured by the number of works they publish and the number of times their works are cited.
+A researcher's publication impact is often assessed by the number of works they publish and the number of times their works are cited.

 Bibliometrics and altmetrics are important, but controversial.
 DORA (the Declaration of Research Assessment) is both a petition and declaration which recognizes the need to improve the way research is assessed using bibliometrics, pointing out the flaws in relying on journal metrics.